wbochar.com has moved!

-There are a few caveats; not only does mine work (not right away either) but its in a KVM config which really should be the kiss of death for this to work correctly.
+There are a few caveats; not only did this work (not right away either) but it’s in a KVM config which really should be the kiss of death for this to work correctly.

 There are a lot of thoughts about cable quality — but sometimes length throws things out of whack.
 I tested this with 10 cables.
 Only the short ones (except for one) worked.

 Now that it works with everything — I love this monitor.
-First thing I am doing is replacing the base stand with a desk arm.. man those feet are huge.
+The first thing I am doing is replacing the base stand with a desk arm.. man those feet are huge.